How much does a funeral cost in Australia? (2026 guide)

 Hidden fees and pricing traps

-The seven most common traps: the opaque professional service fee, bait-and-switch advertising, coffin markups (industry and media investigations from 2017 to 2019 reported markups of 400% to 1,000% at some providers), unexpected interment fees, after-hours surcharges, viewing and embalming charges presented as mandatory when they are not, and corporate brand obfuscation where multiple brands share the same parent company.
+The seven things to watch for: the opaque professional service fee, advertised "from" prices that leave out mandatory costs, substantial coffin markups (a CHOICE investigation reported coffins selling for between two and ten times their wholesale cost), unexpected interment fees, after-hours surcharges, viewing and embalming charges presented as mandatory when they are not, and brand ownership being unclear, where local-sounding brands can share a parent company.

 7 hidden funeral costs and pricing traps to avoid